Skip to main content

 • Data: Move from perimeter-based data protection to data-driven protection.
 Use intelligence to classify and label data.
 Encrypt and restrict access based on organizational policies.

-• Infrastructure: Use telemetry to detect attacks and anomalies, automatically block and flag risky behavior, and employ least privilege access principles.
+• Infrastructure: Use telemetry to detect attacks and anomalies, automatically block and flag risky behaviour, and employ least privilege access principles.

 • Network: Ensure devices and users aren’t trusted just because they’re on an internal network.
 Encrypt all internal communications, limit access by policy, and employ micro-segmentation and real-time threat detection.

 2) Zero Trust Policy As a unified policy enforcement, the Zero Trust Policy intercepts requests and explicitly verifies signals from all six foundational elements based on policy configuration and enforces least privileged access.
-Signals include the user’s role, location, device compliance, data sensitivity, application sensitivity and much more.
-In addition to telemetry and state information, the risk assessment from threat protection feeds into the policy engine to automatically respond to threats in real time.
+Signals include the user’s role, location, device compliance, data sensitivity, application sensitivity, etc. In addition to telemetry and state information, the risk assessment from threat protection feeds into the policy engine to automatically respond to threats in real-time.

-5) Network, Data, Apps & Infrastructure Traffic filtering and segmentation is applied in the evaluation and enforcement of the Zero Trust policy before access is granted to any public or private NetworkData classification, labelling, and encryption should be applied to emails, documents, and structured data.
+5) Network, Data, Apps & Infrastructure Traffic filtering and segmentation is applied in evaluating and enforcing the Zero Trust policy before access is granted to any public or private NetworkData classification, labelling, and encryption should be applied to emails, documents, and structured data.
 Access to Apps should be adaptive, whether SaaS (Software as a Service) or on-premises.
-Runtime control is applied to Infrastructure, with serverless, containers, IaaS (Infrastructure as a Service), PaaS (Platform as a Service), and internal sites, with just-in-time (JIT) and Version Controls actively engaged.
+Runtime control is applied to Infrastructure with serverless containers, IaaS (Infrastructure as a Service), PaaS (Platform as a Service), and internal sites, with just-in-time (JIT) and Version Controls actively engaged.

 6) Telemetry, analytics, and assessment Data collected from the Network, Data, Apps, and Infrastructure are fed back into the Policy Optimization and Threat Protection systems.

 The Zero Trust security model is most effective when integrated across the entire digital estate.
-Most organizations will need to take a phased approach that targets areas for change based on the Zero Trust maturity model.
+Most organizations need a phased approach that targets areas for change based on the zero-trust maturity model.

-What are the three Stages in Zero Trust Maturity Model?
+What are the three stages of the Zero Trust Maturity Model?

 The Zero Trust maturity model can be split into three phases: the traditional phase, the advanced phase, and the optimal phase.
 Check which phases your organization belongs to: